 Limnonectes larvaepartus Facts

-- The recently discovered Limnonectes larvaepartus represents a unique species of frog.
-This newly recognized and rather remarkable animal species does not yet possess a common name.
+- The recently discovered marvel of Nature and evolution known as the Limnonectes larvaepartus truly represents a highly unique species of frog.
+This newly recognized and unquestionably remarkable animal does not yet even possess a common name, unfortunately.

 Related Articles